 NOTE: The entry point for this feature has changed and the link that is sent to Google Classroom will now prompt your students to sign in so they don't forget and lose their work.
 Read on to learn more!

 Yes!
 You can ‘assign’ lessons to your students via Google Classroom without leaving Code.org.

-This feature is available for all Code.org courses and will be visible to teachers as long as they have Google Classroom connected to their Code.org teacher account and have at least one Google Classroom section set up in Code.org (learn how to setup a Google Classroom section in Code.org).
+This feature is available for all Code.org courses and is available to all teachers (Learn how to setup a Google Classroom section in Code.org).